 When business analytics become widespread and an organization becomes truly data-driven, the benefits are tremendous.
 More than 87% of executives cite empowering their business users with business analytics as essential to their success.
 Which makes sense, given the research shows companies leading with data are increasing productivity, customer engagement, and product and service quality by more than 80%.

 But knowing where to get started with business analytics isn’t always as clear cut.
-Here are eleven examples of how to get the most out of your business analytics.
+Here are eleven examples of how to get the most out of your business analytics software.

 Business analytics can be used to understand customer characteristics, buying behaviors, personas, and preferences.
 With this information, businesses can clearly identify trends, cohorts, and patterns within their customers to identify commonalities and create similar groupings